 Standing Meditation is about the process; it does not require any beliefs or theoretical knowledge.
 All it requires is a willingness to regularly immerse oneself into the experiential study of ones own body and mind whilst doing something simple and quintessentially human

 Funnily enough the challenges that people face when they incorporate Standing into their training often mirror the amount of benefit they will be able to glean from doing it and as with any other training method that one might experience some challenges at the beginning is standard procedure.
 However, there is something about stillness training that sometimes makes it hard for us not to take such challenges personally especially if we are usually driven by aesthetics, external validation or competition.
 Once you take away the ‘doing’ aspect of movement you are left with the current state, for better or worse, of the raw form of your body and mind; it doesn’t get much more personal than that.
 Indeed, many people can’t sense their bodies at all unless there is a strong stimulus.
-This is analogous to being deaf to all but the loudest of noises but once ones hearing improves the vast nuances of sound can come as quite a surprise.
+This is analogous to being deaf to all but the loudest of noises – not particularly useful – but once ones hearing improves the vast nuances of sound can be surprisingly educational.

 There are many common mind/body hurdles that we all face.
-Standing can help us see them for what they are: myriad shifting natural phenomena within the broad range of our overall experience.
-With regular training, sensible guidance and the passage of time much can be discovered about ones deeply engrained physical and cognitive habits; perceiving them more clearly offers us a chance to let go of the ones which do not serve us well and cultivate the ones that do.
+Standing can help us overcome them and see them for what they are: myriad shifting natural phenomena within the broad range of our overall experience.
+With regular training, sensible guidance and the passage of time much can be discovered about the essential mechanisms of the human body and mind and ones deeply engrained physical and cognitive habits; perceiving them more clearly offers us a chance to let go of the ones which do not serve us well – and cultivate the ones that do.